agamsarup/gncDataProj/CodeBook.md

-# Following are the variables.
-# A general description is as follows.
+Following are the variables.
+A general description is as follows.
-# subject takes integer values from 1 to 30 for 30 different subjects-
+`subject` takes integer values from 1 to 30 for 30 different subjects.
-# label takes 6 lables namely - WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+`label` takes 6 labels namely - WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
-# Rest are mean and std variables which take numerical values.
-Name of mean variables ends with "_mean" and sd variable
-# ends with "_sd"
+Rest are mean and std variables which take numerical values.
+Name of mean variables ends with "_mean" and sd variable ends with "_sd"

 subject
 label